Last Updated: July 23, 2020

 Facilitating Social Media Engagement.
 We may use your information, including information provided to us by social media platforms, enable you to interact with any National Journal page or account on a social media platform.
 We may use your information to help us determine which content to deliver to you on those social media platforms.

 Providing Services to our Business Customers.
-We may use your information to facilitate the provision of services to business customers by our business-focused divisions, including without limitation Ballast Research, Network Science Initiative, and Presentation Center.
+We may use your information to facilitate the provision of services to business customers by our business-focused divisions, including without limitation Ballast Research, Network Science Initiative, Vignette, and Presentation Center.

 Learning about Our Users and Services.
 We conduct research on our users’ demographics, interests and behavior, including performing statistical analysis of our users, their use of the Services, and their purchasing patterns.
 We do this to optimize and improve the Services, our products, and our operations.
 We may use the information from one aspect of the Services for other aspects of Services.
 Additionally, data collected from a particular computer, browser or device may be used with another computer, browser or device that is linked to the computer, browser or device on which such data was collected.